Tarek al-Zumar

 Tarek al-Zumar is an Egyptian Islamist politician and the secretary-general of the Building and Development Party.
 The party has a non-political wing named al-Gama'a al-Islamiyya.
 Al-Zumar was a member of Egyptian Islamic Jihad.
 His cousin is Aboud El Zomor, who was imprisoned along with him.

-Al-Zumar was imprisoned in 1984 following the assassination of Anwar Sadat and was released during the Egyptian Revolution of 2011.

-Al-Zumar and his cousin received a hero's welcome when they were released from prison before things turned.
+Al-Zumar was imprisoned in 1984 on suspicion of involvement in the assassination of Anwar Sadat and was released during the Egyptian Revolution of 2011.
+Al-Zumar and his cousin received a hero's welcome from the Muslim Brotherhood when they were released from prison.

+On October 6, 2012, al-Zumar was invited to attend a speech by Mohamed Morsi on the anniversary of the Yom Kippur War, seen as one of Sadat's great accomplishments.
+His attendance overshadowed the content of Morsi's speech and offended many non-Brotherhood Egyptians.

 On 14 July 2013 Egypt's prosecutor general Hisham Barakat ordered his assets to be frozen.
 Afterwards, al-Zumar fled to Qatar.